 On Sundays, you can visit the farmers market in Carhuaz.
 It’s about an hour north of Huaraz.
 Colectivo costs only S/.5 (1.5 USD).
 You get an exceptional opportunity to make colourful pictures and vivid memories of Quechua culture.
 Locals come down from hilly slopes and sell the fruits of their labour.
 Bring home souvenirs from the market and help the local economy.

 Day trips from Huaraz

 How to spend a full day in Huaraz adventuring in the Andes?

-You can hike to lakes, go mountaineering, visit local hot springs, ancient sites, explore the culture of Quechua people by visiting their markets or watch farmers working on the fields.
+You can hike to lakes, go mountaineering, visit local hot springs, and ancient sites, explore the culture of the Quechua people by visiting their markets or watch farmers working in the fields.